Hyun-Soon/Philosophers/README.md

 ## Compilation

 You can easily compile the program using the provided Makefile.
-Simply navigate to the directory where the Makefile exists and enter: :
+Simply navigate to the directory where the Makefile exists and enter :

 ```bash
 make